kaiquegarcia/gopest/README.md

 #### Guide

 1. As all the previous guides, start the scenario calling `webscenario.New()` with 2 arguments: the `*testing.T` you receive in every test function and a `string` to describe which scenario you're testing;
 2. The second step is to call the method `Given{webframework}`, where `{webframework}` should be the framework you use in your webserve.
-Currently we support `Fiber` only (please open an issue or start your own implementation to add more options!), so you can call `GivenFiber`.
-PS.: you need to inject an instance of `*fiber.App` with the desired route implemented;
+Currently we support `Fiber` and `Chi` only (please open an issue or start your own implementation to add more options!), so you can call `GivenFiber` or `GivenChi`.

+    PS.: in case of `GivenFiber`, you need to inject an instance of `*fiber.App` with the desired route implemented;

+    PS.2: in case of `GivenChi`, you need to inject a customizer function to inject the desired routes to be implemented.
+You can also inject middlewares.
 3. Then you need to call the method `Call()` with two arguments: a `string` with the desired request method (`http.MethodPost`, for example) and another `string` with the desired route (`/my-route`);
 4. After that, you can inject values to your requests with the following options:
     - use `Header` to set a `string` to a specific key, that'll compose the request headers (`Content-type=text/html`);